 Once upon a time, there was a tale about artificial intelligence called Snow White.
 In the story, the Wicked Queen has a smart mirror.
 When activated with the command “mirror, mirror,” an embedded voice assistant tells the Queen if she is the “fairest of them all.”
 Of course, today’s technology renders the mirror per se feasible with little effort.
 It shall have a camera, connections to other smart mirrors in the kingdom, and a metric to evaluate the Wicked Queen’s appearance against that of other users.
 This gadget might use a machine learning algorithm with training sets derived from People Magazine’s Most Beautiful list, or it could be based on a series of up- and down-votes.
 However, the apprehension with this contemporary version of the famous Grimm fairy tale as outlined is not its technical feasibility.
 Rather, the story reflects outdated values within a modernizing society.
 A truly smart mirror would tell the Wicked Queen that her obsession with triumphing using a singular beauty standard, one that prizes pale skin and youth, is misguided, reductive, and futile.
 “While we are on the topic though,” the mirror would say, “here are seven ways you are washing your face wrong.”

 The Wicked Queen and her smart mirror is a telling analogy of the current state of our relationship with artificial intelligence: the technology has advanced to achieve astounding feats, but its value system is lingering behind.
 In turn, this is symptomatic of a stagnation in our own framework.
 Even though the social movements of the last century have introduced many nuances to complex issues such as race, gender, and power, their mirror images in AI development remain overwhelmingly simplistic, reductionist, and sometimes laughably clueless.
-“The way we design decision-making processes in computers is certain to replicate our own biases,” argues John Palfrey in Line Drawing Exercises: Autonomy and Automation.
+“The way we design decision-making processes in computers is certain to replicate our own biases,” argues John Palfrey in Line Drawing Exercises: Autonomy and Automation.1 This is a trenchant observation.
+A critical examination of the technological tropes about future AI reflects human biases from the past at an unsettling resolution.
+Embedded in the pixels of the smart mirror is a set of values that are scientifically enabled yet incongruous with the social progress that is taking place at a hopeful rate.

 The list of examples to draw from is endless.
 However, the argument is best illustrated through three popular narratives in contemporary AI depictions — that of the robot girlfriend, the invisible laborer, and the despotic overlord.
 Through these allegories emerge the reductionist ways common discourse treats the issues of gender dynamics, labor, and power structures — all incredibly nuanced and complex ideas that are undergoing revolutions of their own.
 Yet, when portrayals of these polemics venture into the AI realm, they reflect the precise defects in society’s complexion.
 In other words, these are not problems with the projected technological advancement of artificial intelligence; they are mirror images of our own flawed attitudes toward humanity that we are in turn forcing onto AI.
-In How To Become A Centaur,
+In How To Become A Centaur,2 Nicky Case posits, “we know how to create tools to augment our intelligence, but can we create tools to augment our empathy?
+Our communities?
+Our sense of meaning and purpose?”
+We certainly can, and augmenting these values does not have to depend upon the arrival and perfection of sentient machines.
+Instead, we should use the narratives around technology today to examine how we can augment our own complex and nuanced thinking.
+Joichi Ito, in Resisting Reduction, argues that design interventions should be “more like music than an algorithm”.3 This is an important analogy, because music is expressive of the social climate of its time.
+Just like the Wicked Queen and her smart mirror, technological storytelling can help us see beyond computational capabilities and delve into deeper assumptions of the tale itself.
+With that in mind, let us rewind the tapes and study, with a critical eye, common AI caricatures that are analogous to the problematic tropes we employ towards ourselves.
+In making our smart mirror, perhaps humanity can adopt it to augment the metrics we use to evaluate our own image.

 The Robot Girlfriend